 New study finds probiotics may help with post-natal depression

-We talk a lot about the ‘gut-brain connection’ at OptiBac, by which we mean the effect the health of our microbiome can have on our mood.
+We're fascinated by the ‘gut-brain connection’, by which we mean the effect the health of our microbiome can have on our mood.
 Research has started to suggest that our gut bacteria may have a positive impact on our mental health and this week a new study1 was published in EBioMedicine, revealing that taking live cultures through pregnancy could halve the risk of post-natal depression.

 Scientists in New Zealand surveyed a group of 423 women who were between 14 and 16 weeks pregnant.
 The group was split, half were given the probiotic Lactobacilus rhamnosus HN001, and the other half a placebo.
 These were taken once a day during pregnancy and for the first six months after birth.

 Even the research team were surprised by the results.
 Participants who had taken the probiotic returned significantly lower depression and anxiety scores, and rates of clinically relevant anxiety were halved.
 The implications of these findings are massive.

 As many as 10-15% of women are affected by depression or anxiety during or after pregnancy.
 We know too that maternal and postpartum depression has a tendency to be persistent, and can affect the wellbeing of the baby.
 The lead author of the study, Dr Rebecca Slykerman, recognises that: